Flashy990/circle/sample/45-ENEE447Project3/README.md

 1. Identify the critical section in `scheduler.cpp` where the race condition occurs, and write code to prevent that race condition from happening.
 	- Hint: You probably will need to call [`EnableIRQs` and `DisableIRQs`](../../include/circle/synchronize.h#L46-L47).

-## What to submit on ELMS before your lab in the week of Apr 3 (you have 2 weeks + 1 week of spring break):
+## What to submit on ELMS before your lab in the week of Apr 15:
 1. A pdf that has:
 	- Members of your group.
 	- A screenshot/photo that shows problem 1 is solved.
 	- A screenshot/photo that shows problem 2 is solved.
 1. The file `taskswitch.S` in which you have implemented the `TODO`s under the label `TaskSwitch` for sovling problem 1.
 1. The file `scheduler.cpp` in which you have written code to prevent some race condition from happening for solving problem 2.
+1. Description of your implementation including reasons why you have to modify it.

 ## Documents for reference
 - [1] [ARM Architecture Reference Manual](https://documentation-service.arm.com/static/5f8dacc8f86e16515cdb865a)